 - Optimize existing blog posts to break through plateaus and climb SERPs.

-- Compose content that has a fighting chance of not just ranking quickly but holding that position for a long time without updating.
+- Compose content that has a fighting chance of not just showing up in the search engine rankings, but doing it quickly and holding that position for a long time without updating.

 - Find new blog post topics and keyword "clusters" to write about going forward.